 Since September 2019 Jan has been the course leader for the LLM Legal Practice by Research (DL) and the LLM International Legal Studies by Research (DL).
 She is also the Module Leader for:

-- LLM Intellectual Property Law and Innovation
+- LLM Global Intellectual Property Law, Innovation and Governance

 - LLM Sport, Intellectual Property Law and Commerce

-- LLM Data Protection and Privacy Law
+- LLM Global Data Protection and Privacy Law

 - LLB Intellectual Property Law (Distance Learning)

 - LLM International Finance Transactions Law module on the subject of intellectual property finance and secured transactions (as contributor).